Gambler’s Fallacy – Definition, Meaning And Examples

 A gambler has a consistent tendency to flip tails and concludes from this that he has a higher probability of success of flipping tails continuously.
 With this mistaken belief, he doesn’t think about betting on heads next time, although the events are independent of each other.

-How to avoid the Gambler’s autumnacy
+How to avoid the Gambler’s fallacy

-There is no real way of avoiding the Gambler’s autumnacy, as there are no instructions about randomness.
+There is no real way of avoiding the Gambler’s fallacy, as there are no instructions about randomness.
 The most effective strategy is to be aware of the actual process.
 If you have a closer look at the gambling conditions, you can change your role of experience and learn to identify whether an event is random or predictable.

 Example

-If you are gambling in a roulette game and the result is black three times in a row and your mind tells you that it’s more likely to be red next time, be aware of the Gambler’s autumnacy.
+If you are gambling in a roulette game and the result is black three times in a row and your mind tells you that it’s more likely to be red next time, be aware of the Gambler’s fallacy.

 If you remember its existence and think about it, you will realise that every round is independent and random.